Skip to main content

 The buying decision

 Bleu de Chanel EDP is the cheaper original at $145 compared to $150 for Bleu de Chanel Parfum — about 3% less.
-Bleu de Chanel EDP has 2 scored dupes; the best is Armaf Club de Nuit Sillage at 9/10 accuracy.
-Bleu de Chanel Parfum has no community-scored dupes yet.
+Bleu de Chanel Parfum is built for spring/fall/winter; Bleu de Chanel EDP for spring/summer/fall.
+Pick by when you'd actually wear it.